fkova/ebook-creator/README.md

 # ebook-creator
+Swing app that generates ebooks from url-s.
-Creates offline ebooks from url-s, main sources are chinese or korean webnovels
+Main sources are chinese or korean webnovels